Fountain Circle COVID cases boost total to 44

 In his 5 p.m. televised briefing Saturday, Gov. Andy Beshear also urged Kentuckians to use caution in celebrating the holiday to “honor those who have sacrificed much for our country.”

-He recommended limiting gatherings to 10 people or fewer, gathering outside instead of inside, maintaining at least six feet of distance from other people, wearing masks, covering food, individually wrapping plates and washing hands frequently.
+He recommended limiting gatherings to 10 people or fewer, gathering outside instead of inside, maintaining at least six feet of distance from other people, wearing masks, covering food and individually wrapping plates and washing hands frequently.

 The virus, which is most often spread by moisture on people’s breath, causes the debilitating and often deadly disease.
 So far 8,571 coronavirus cases have been reported in Kentucky, including 148 confirmed Saturday.
 No new deaths were reported Saturday.
 The state’s death toll remains 391, according to the last report.